 How the finger injury affects a particular plaintiff is also key in valuing damages.
 For example, if the plaintiff was an avid piano player, but suffers a partially-disabling finger injury, his damages based on "loss of quality of life" will likely be higher in the eyes of a jury than if he did not have any hobbies or pastimes that required manual dexterity.

 If the plaintiff had a prior finger injury that made him more susceptible to re-injury, the value of the case might go down.
 Additionally, if the finger injury temporarily or permanently prevents a plaintiff from making a living, the defendant could be liable for the full extent of lost wages.

 (To help you understand the key factors that affect the overall value of your case, check out our calculator page.)

-Even if the potential damages are high, a defendant will be less willing to settle and more inclined to take her chances at trial.
-Similarly, where fault is up in the air, the plaintiff will be more inclined to accept a low settlement because he runs the risk of getting nothing at trial.
+The other major factor in valuing a finger injury case is the likelihood that the defendant will be found liable at trial.
+If the plaintiff has little evidence proving the defendant was at fault for the plaintiff's finger injury, the value of the case goes down considerably.
+Even if the potential damages are high, a defendant will be less willing to settle and more inclined to roll the dice at trial.
+Similarly, where fault is up in the air, the plaintiff will probably be more inclined to accept a low settlement offer rather than run the risk of getting nothing at trial.